 When your child is in the opposite shoes, similarly, remove her from the situation.
 Then, redirect her attention towards something else.

 Hitting, pinching, or any other type of inappropriate physical contact requires an immediate response.
 If your toddler is the culprit, remove her from the situation and say, “We don’t hit.
 That hurts!”
 Most toddlers don’t yet understand the concept of apologizing and are often too embarrassed to comply if they do.

 Instead, I’ll walk my daughter over to the friend or family member, and apologize on her behalf.
 It’s crucial for your child to hear you acknowledge the bad behavior and that it is not okay.

 Experiment with Different Methods

 Our children are as unique as the stars in the sky.
-Some approaches work well for one child, and for the next, you need to jump through fire hoops, smother yourself in war paint and run through cornfields, and other obscene acrobatics to provoke any positive response.
+Some approaches work well for one child, and for the next, you need to jump through fire hoops, smother yourself in war paint and run through cornfields to provoke any positive response.

 Experiment with various methods to see what works best for your child.
 If that means putting certain toys in time out when playmates are over or even playing Elmo and Ernie’s Sharing song before every dang play date, it’s worth a shot.

 While we say, “sharing is caring” and often make light of sharing in other ways, sharing is a lot more complicated than parents make it out to be.